Why Your Balanced Portfolio Should Include Real Estate Investing

 • They tend to be low-risk, highly stable investments.

 Bonds aren’t sexy, but they are stable.
 So you can understand why target-date funds ratchet up the exposure to bonds as one gets closer and closer to retirement.
 In theory, this is a good idea for a balanced portfolio.
+Additionally, bonds provide stable cash flow, which is crucial for maintaining a balanced portfolio and ensuring reliable funds.

 But there’s a major problem.